-- A Case Manager A case manager will be a nurse or a social worker or other professional that may be assigned to your case soon after you join a MCO.
-This person will help you and your PCP develop a patient centered plan that addresses the treatment and services you need.
-The case manager will: - o Help develop the plan of care - o Ensure the plan of care is updated at least every 12 months or as needed - o Keep track of the health care services - o Help those who give you treatment to work together. - Specialists Having special needs requires you to see providers who have the most experience with your condition.
+- A case manager-A case manager will be a nurse or a social worker or other professional that may be assigned to your case soon after you join a MCO.
+This person will help you and your PCP develop a patient-centered plan that addresses the treatment and services you need.
+The case manager will: - ☐ Help develop the plan of care - ☐ Ensure the plan of care is updated at least every 12 months or as needed - □ Keep track of the health care services - ☐ Help those who give you treatment to work together

+- Specialists-Having special needs requires you to see providers who have the most experience with your condition.
 Your PCP and your case manager will work together to be sure to send you to the right specialists.
-This will include specialists for supplies and equipment you might need. - Follow-up when visits are missed If your PCP or specialist finds that you keep missing appointments, they will let us know and someone will try to get in touch with you by mail, by telephone or by a visit to your home to remind you to call for another appointment.
-If you still miss appointments, you may be visited by someone from the local health department near where you live. - Special Needs Coordinator MCOs are required to have a Special Needs Coordinator on staff.
+This will include specialists for supplies and equipment you might need. - PCP or specialist finds that you keep missing appointments, they will let us know and someone will try to get in touch with you by mail, by telephone or by a visit to your home to remind you to call for another appointment.
+If you still miss appointments, you may be visited by someone from the local health department near where you live. - Special Needs Coordinator-MCOs are required to have a Special Needs Coordinator on staff.
 The Special Needs Coordinator will educate you about your condition and will suggest places in your area where you can get support from people who know about your needs.